Sign up to be a Mentee

 For academic year 2023-2024 please fill out the following form.
 You will be contacted in Early September by a member of the executive team with more information.

-About LINKS mentorship
+About LINKS Mentorship

 LINKS mentorship program is open to female undergraduate students at the University of Toronto.
-Mentoring is an intentional relationship designed to foster your growth and development.
-LINKS partners women undergraduate students from different backgrounds with women and men of the MBA program.
-The goal of the mentorship program is to support you in developing the necessary skills that will allow you to successfully transition to your professional life, creating relationships that will last throughout the mentors’ and mentees’ careers.
+As a mentee, you will be grouped with a female and a male student mainly from the MBA program.
+The program’s goal is to support you in developing the necessary skills that will help you transition better into professional life, creating lasting relationships between you and your mentors.

 - Give back to your mentor: Mentorship should be a mutually beneficial relationship.
 Make sure your mentor is getting what he/she wants from the relationship as well.
 Make sure you are sharing your progress, your “ahas” and challenges.